jonifreeman/ajatusasana.fi/en/me.markdown

 ---

 My name is Stephanie Freeman.
 I am a researcher-yogi-hobbyist drummer.
-One foot in science, the other one in wellbeing, the aim being to build a strong bridge in between.
+One foot in science, the other one in wellbeing, the aim being to build a strong bridge between the two.
 My 40 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and body/mind in unison.

-I lived the first third of my life through and for my body, teaching hip-hop-influenced aerobics- and dance classes.
+I lived the first third of my life through and for my body, teaching hip-hop-influenced aerobics and dance classes.
 Although I expressed myself through my body, and wanted to make others feel good through movement and music, I was not really listening to what my wise body was trying to tell me.
-I made errors with excess taxation.
+I made errors, overtaxed it’s capacity.

 I started searching for answers in the academia.
 I was hungry for theoretical knowledge, and wanted to understand the workings of the